East Cannington

 How significant are single-person households?

-Single-person households represent 19.6% of all households in the suburb of East Cannington, similar to the regional average of 22.9%.
+Single-person households represent 19.6% of all households in the suburb of East Cannington, notably lower than the regional average of 24.9%.
 This affects demand for smaller dwellings and single-person accommodation.

 Are shared living arrangements common?